 What is Workplace Abuse?

 First, let’s take a look at the definition of abusive leadership.
-Abusive behaviors in the workplace can be defined as behaviors that include public criticism, the use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make (Hornstein, 1996; Tepper & Duffy, 2002).
+Abusive behaviors in the workplace can be defined as behaviors that include public criticism, the use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make.
 These types of employees or leaders are using their power to mistreat and disrespect others.

 One thing to keep in mind is that this type of behavior is not just limited to one single person; it can be directed at several individuals or at a team.
-The goal of the abusive leader or employee is to gain and maintain control through fear and intimidation (Hornstein, 1996).
+The goal of the abusive leader or employee is to gain and maintain control through fear and intimidation.
 In many cases, they are quite successful.

 Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and end up leaving the organization eventually.
-Employees who have experienced this type of leadership feel that the behaviors are unjust, resulting in a negative attitude toward their work, toward the organization for allowing it to happen and toward their overall environment (Tepper, 2000).
+Employees who have experienced this type of leadership feel that the behaviors are unjust, resulting in a negative attitude toward their work, toward the organization for allowing it to happen, and toward their overall environment.

 In addition, abusive behaviors in the workplace are costly to organizations.
-The monetary cost of such behavior in the United Sates exceeds $23 billion each year.
-This amount includes increased health care costs to the employer, absenteeism, and lost productivity (Tepper, Duffy, Henle & Lambert, 2006).
+The monetary cost of such behavior in the United States exceeds $23 billion yearly.
+This amount includes increased healthcare costs to the employer, absenteeism, and lost productivity.

 What does it REALLY Cost?

-If we put the monetary issue aside, there is a larger issue that needs to be looked at.
+If we put the money issue aside, there is a larger issue that needs to be looked at.
 Abusive behaviors are often psychological and emotional attacks against employees.
 Because of these behaviors, employees stated that they often had feelings of being incompetent, embarrassed, guilty, and ashamed.
-As a result, these emotional issues manifested themselves into physical issues for the employee (Roter, 2011).
+As a result, these emotional issues manifested themselves into physical issues for the employee.

 There has been such an increase in abusive behaviors that the Equal Employment Opportunity Commission (EEOC) specifically forbids retaliation by employers against employees who file or threaten to file charges because of these behaviors.
-Although the EEOC forbids this type of behavior, employees who address this issue still experience retaliation from their leaders (Hunter and Bandow, 2009).
-In 2007, the EEOC experienced a 30% increase in the number of complaints made by employees regarding retaliation and abusive leadership (Greenwald, 2007).
+Although the EEOC forbids this type of behavior, employees who address this issue still experience retaliation from their leaders.
+The EEOC experienced a 30% increase in the number of complaints made by employees regarding retaliation and abusive leadership.

 Most of the employees in the study stated that they experienced verbal and emotional abuse at the hands of a co-worker or leader.
 This type of abuse impacted employees for several years after the experience.

-The employee went on and to do great things in her career, but it took many years to build her confidence back.
-She shared that no matter how often she hears that she is good, talented and outstanding, she always hears this manager’s voice in her head and questions whether she is stupid and incompetent (Roter, 2011).
-Even to this day; this leader still has power over this employee.
+The employee went on to do great things in her career, but it took many years to build her confidence back.
+She shared that no matter how often she hears that she is good, talented, and outstanding, she always hears this manager’s voice in her head and questions whether she is stupid or incompetent.
+Even to this day, this leader still has power over this employee.

 “Why doesn’t the employee just leave?”